leelaboratory/leelaboratory.github.io/index.md

 While Neurogenomics studies have largely depended on bulk sequencing data for the past 10 to 15 years, advancements in computational power and tools are now enabling researchers to study genomics from the perspective of single cells.
 The [Single Cell Neurogenomics Group](https://icahn.mssm.edu/research/neurogenomics/single-cell-neurogenomics), under the direction of [Donghoon Lee, PhD](https://icahn.mssm.edu/profiles/donghoon-lee), develops sophisticated computational and machine learning approaches to capture the underlying biological and pathological processes of neuropsychiatric diseases at the cellular level.

 ## Location
-We are located at the Icahn School of Medicine at Mount Sinai.
+We are located at the Hess Center for Science and Medicine 8th floor (1470 Madison Avenue, New York, NY 10029).
-1399 Park Ave 4-405
-New York, NY 10029

 ## Join Us
 We are actively looking for a passionate computational biologist to join our adventure.
 To be considered, please submit a cover letter and CV to admin (at) leelaboratory (dot) org.